 - RRHA has provided and will continue to provide training and information on relevant fair housing topics.
-The agency makes these available to staff, commissioners, and landlords, as well as program applicants, residents, and participants. - Specifically, RRHA partnered with Virginia's Attorney General to prepare and distribute a brochure discussing Virginia's source of income protections. - RRHA regularly distributes relevant fair housing information to all who may be interested and includes a dedicated "Fair Housing" section on the agency's website. - RRHA reminds all residents and program participants of fair housing law, including information and instructions for requesting a reasonable accommodation, at initial move-in and every annual and interim reexamination.
+The agency makes these available to staff, commissioners, and landlords, as well as program applicants, residents, and participants. - Specifically, RRHA partnered with Virginia's Attorney General to prepare and distribute a brochure discussing Virginia's source of income protections. - RRHA regularly distributes relevant fair housing information (via the agency's website, mass email, and social media pages) to all residents, participants and